Distributed Energy Resources

 PANGSCRUZ

-with one (1) connected embedded generating plant with capacity of 5.5MW
+One connected embedded generating plant with capacity of 5.5MW

 PANGNASI

-Loads were transferred to San Vicente FDR1
+Transferred to San Vicente FDR1

 PANGSANVIC

-Loads were transferred to San Vicente FDR2
+Transferred to San Vicente FDR2

 PANGPOB